daniel-lanciana/rant/angularjs.md

 * Code-repetition (adding a dependecy = bower/npm, index, angular.module, karma.conf, karma IDE-only, projectPath config)
 * Only allows direct DOM manipulation/rendering within directives
 * Angular v2 will be radically different and not backwards compatable (i.e. Play!
 1 vs 2)
+* No support for dynamic form name attributes -- instead must wrap each element in an ng-form tag and use a generic name (e.g. 'foo')!

 ## Components